 – Amenity kit – I don’t want more sewing kits thank you very much, but I will need a shower cap.

 – Hairdryer – is it a human one, or just something stuck to a wall that only makes noise?

 There is a ‘hair styling’ area, which came with a sturdy hairdryer and hair straighteners (which I thought was a lovely touch).
 Sadly, you cannot plug these anywhere which defeats the purpose.
 And it isn’t easy to find a place in the whole suite where you can dry your hair and look at a mirror, so the hotel needs to look into this.

-I had breakfast included in my room rate and I choose to have it at the main buffet, located on the ground floor.
+I had breakfast included in my room rate and I choose to have it at the main buffet, located on the ground floor of the Hyatt Regency London.
 The buffet was great actually and you could order anything else you wanted cooked (and made to order).
 I went continental and loved that they had the chausson-aux-pommes pastries one day – but sadly not the next.
 I love these.